a-zz/jrss/README.md

 JRSS is an online repository for JSON data, enabling distributed applications to exchange information via HTTP in an extremely quick & dirty fashion.

 JRSS simply stores text data chunks (foreseeably in JSON format, although this is not checked nor enforced) referred by an id.
-Storage is run in a stacked fashion: older values for a certain id are kept unless explicitly removed, so JRSS may be used for instant values as well as log storage.
+Storage is run in a stacked fashion: older values for a certain id are kept unless explicitly removed, so JRSS may be used for instant or historic values, log storage and -well- a proper stack functionality.

 ## API overview ##
 JRSS production API implements four basic operations:

 * **psh(stackid, data)**: _pushes_ new data into the stack referred by _stackid_.
 This id can be any string up to 1024 characters, but some sort of "package-like" scheme is advisable.
 The stack is created if it doesn't previously exist, and the data chunk is stored along with a timestamp.

 * **pop(stackid)**: _pops_ last data from the stack referred by _stackid_, removing it from the stack.
-Regardless the actual data stored, the return value is always a JSON object; it'll be discused later.
+Regardless the actual data stored, the return value is always a JSON object; it is be discused below.

 * **get(stackid)**: serves the same purpose as _pop_, but data isn't removed from the stack.